FastTTS: Accelerating Test-Time Scaling for Edge LLM Reasoning: : Method and Optimization

 \item \textbf{Phase 2: Speculative Execution.} When all available reasoning paths are being processed with an empty waiting queue, it transitions to the speculative phase.
 In this phase, it performs \textbf{Speculative Beam Extension} on completed beams to keep the execution batch full, effectively hiding straggler latency. \end{itemize}

 The speculative phase is fully preemptible: if a new request arrives or a running request is preempted due to memory constraints, all speculative generation is immediately stopped, and the system reverts to Phase~1 to serve the new request.
 This two-phase design ensures minimal overhead and preserves low-latency responsiveness.
+Crucially, the speculative phase does not introduce extra tail latency, as all speculative executions are strictly terminated---regardless of their progress---once all the standard beam generations for the current step finish.